liquity/bold/README.md

 Generally is expected that competent batch managers will build good reputations and attract borrowers.
 Malicious or poor managers will likely end up with empty batches in the long-term.

+### Batch shares and kicking Troves from a batch

+The function `kickFromBatch` enables anyone to permissionlessly kick a Trove out of a batch if its debt:shares ratio has exceeded the maximum `MAX_BATCH_SHARES_RATIO`, i,e.
+1e9.

+A batch with such a high ratio isn't allowed to mint new shares.
+It’s thus possible that an unredeemable (zombie) Trove receives a significant amount of redistributed debt which can’t in turn be applied via `applyPendingDebt`, since that would involve minting new shares within its batch.
+Such a Trove would be protected against redemptions, even if its debt becomes greater than the `MIN_DEBT` through redistribution gains or interest accrual.

+In this case, the `kickFromBatch` function can be used to permissionlessly remove the Trove, so that its pending debt redistribution debt gain (and interest) can be applied, and - if its resulting `debt > MIN_DEBT` - it can be redeemed against.

 ### Buffer Collateral Ratio (BCR)